 400 acres of agricultural land.

 Soil erosion reduction by an average of 2 tons/acre/year and sale of 150 tons of perennial grain in the northeast.

 Additional Project Outcomes

-Challenges: Harvesting, cleaning, and dehulling seed has presented challenges in this project.
-We’ve learned that a lot of care needs to go into combining a Kernza crop, because the seeds are so small.
-Thus far the harvested Kernza grain has needed a second grain-cleaning step after combining, and we have learned and developed grain-cleaning methods with our collaborating farmer, Thor Oechsner.
-Future projects about Kernza should take into account the complicated nature of preparing the grain post-harvest.
+Challenges: Harvesting, cleaning, and dehulling seed have presented challenges in this project.
+We have learned that a lot of care needs to go into combine harvesting an intermediate wheatgrass crop, because the seeds are so small.
+Thus far the harvested intermediate wheatgrass grain has needed a second grain-cleaning step after combining.
+Future projects about intermediate wheatgrass should take into account the complicated nature of preparing the grain post-harvest.